adamyg/libappupdater/README.md

 keygen -K application_private.pem -k application_public.pem
 ```

 These files should be stored securely in a non public location.
+If the private-key is lost, you wont be able to recover the key and shall be unable to issue new releases under the same key.
+A new key-pair and associated key-version shall need to generated.

 It shall also display the public key encoded as a base64-encoded string, which is required to embed into your updater applications.
 The key files shall be needed when generating an application signature block.